thekofimensah/bestlist-vitara/README.md

 While the user is away if they get an achivement, they should see it as a notification from  the achivements button, not the notificatons one

-Publicuerprofile, commentsa nd likes aren't loading, sleecting on recent postrw isn't possible and it's also messy a bit.
-Also scroll not loading all

 fix the search by users to search by correct field